Mammad900/3d-renderer-cpu/SceneFile.md

 Each object contains one or more components, or one or more children, or both, or neither.

 Object transforms propagate.
 This means that position, scale and rotation affect the children as well.
-For example, rotating an object causes its children to rotate around its center.s
+For example, rotating an object causes its children to rotate around its center.

 ### Possible components